Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 Step #1: Chart a BI Roadmap

 You’re not going to get far with a BI initiative if you don’t have a clear agreement between stakeholders and a unified vision.
-In particular, there should be clear alignment between your BI strategy and corporate strategy.
+In particular, there should be a clear alignment between your BI strategy and corporate strategy.

 Your first step, therefore, is to chart a BI roadmap.
 This is your overall strategy document outlining your vision, goals, and the path you’ll take to get there.
 It explains what’s in scope, what’s not, and the overall hierarchy of responsibility.